br3ntor/wcn-discord-bot/README.md

 ### TODO

-- Finish getting commands working with new config setup.
-- Model rest of the commands after basic flow in send_message
+- Model rest of the commands after basic flow in send_message, namely we are defering properly and checking is server is runnning before sending any commands.
 - Fix other non consistent patterns in the code base, system_user vs server_username, stuff like that
 - Add the admin role check to all relevant commands